Maria Iliou

 Maria Iliou is a Greek film director, scriptwriter and producer, well known in Greece and internationally both for her feature films and the historical documentaries she has directed in recent years.
 She was born in Greece and lives and works in Athens and New York City.
-Her most well-known films are the features, The Four Seasons (1996), Alexandria, a Love Story (2002) and the historical documentaries The Journey: The Greek American Dream (2007), Smyrna, The Destruction of a Cosmopolitan City, 1900–1922 (2012), From Both Sides of the Aegean (2012) and Dear Aunt Lena (2017).
+Her best-known films are the feature-length films, The Four Seasons (1996), Alexandria, a Love Story (2002) and 90-minute historical documentaries: The Journey: The Greek American Dream (2007), Smyrna, The Destruction of a Cosmopolitan City, 1900-1922 (2012), From Both Sides of the Aegean (2012) and Dear Aunt Lena (2017), Athens from East to West 1821-1896 (2020) and Athens in the Interwar Period 1922-1940 (2025).
 Her films have been shown in various countries and have won major distinctions and awards.
+Maria Iliou is also a writer of novels: Her novel A Friendship in Smyrna, published in 2022, received the prestigious Ourani Prize of the Academy of Athens for the best novel of the year in Greece.

-Early years
+Early years & Education

 Maria Iliou was born in Athens in 1960, the daughter of Maria-Leda Krontira, an educator and writer of children’s books, and tobacco merchant Andreas Iliou.
 On her mother's side she is descended from the island of Cephalonia and Athens and on her father's from Smyrna in Asia Minor.
 From a very young age she took part in the radio programs of her grandmother, Antigone Metaxa (Aunt Lena) on Hellenic Public Radio (EIR) telling stories and singing songs as well as in the radio plays of her grandfather, Kostas Krontiras’ Wednesday at the Theater, producing sounds in collaboration with the sound engineer.

 She studied literature and philosophy at the University of Padua in Italy, from where she graduated summa cum laude and with an honorary distinction in 1983, supporting a doctoral thesis on indirect free speech in the works of Alexandros Papadiamantis.

 At the same time she graduated from the Stavrakos Film School in Greece, where she studied film directing.
 She continued her studies in film directing in Italy at Ermanno Olmi’s Ipotesi Cinema film school with a scholarship from the Italian government, while participating in European Community seminars on scriptwriting, film directing and film production: EAVE (1993), Frank Daniel’s Workshop (1994), Sources (1995), Arista (1999).